theyakka/qr.flutter/README.md

 QR.Flutter is a Flutter library for simple and fast QR code rendering via a Widget or custom painter.

+# Need help?

+Please do not submit an issue for a "How do i ..?" or "What is the deal with ..?" type question.
+They will pretty much be closed instantly.
+If you have questions, please ask them on the Discussions board or on Stack Overflow.
+They will get answered there.

+Using issues creates a large amount of noise and results in real issues gettign fixed slower.

 # Features
 - Built on [QR - Dart](https://github.com/kevmoo/qr.dart)
 - Automatic QR code version/type detection or manual entry